OSeMOSYS/otoole/docs/examples.rst

 Objective
 ~~~~~~~~~

-Use an excel worksheet to build and solve an OSeMOSYS model with CPLEX.
+Use an excel worksheet to build and solve an OSeMOSYS model with CBC.
 Only
 generate the results for ``TotalDiscountedCost`` and ``TotalCapacityAnnual``.

 1. ``otoole`` Convert